proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 3. Press the `confirm` button in the confirmation prompt.

-4. Notification will be received if download channel is created successfully.
+4. Notification will be received if download channel is deleted successfully.